Francisroyce/Data-Analytics-Projects-Portfolio/README.md

 # Data Analytics Portfolio Projects

-Welcome to my data analytics portfolio!
-Here, you'll find a collection of projects showcasing my skills in Excel, Power BI, SQL, Python, and Tableau.
+I have worked on various projects which showcase my skills in Excel, Power BI, SQL, Python, and Tableau.
 Each project includes code, data, and visualizations that highlight different aspects of data analytics, from data cleaning and exploration to dashboard creation and machine learning.
+Take a walk around my projects as shown below:

 ---